wyguo/ThreeDRNAseq/README.md

 ===========

 <div align="justify">
+<h3> Note: This 3D RNA-seq App is a temporary version.
+We are improving the user interface to make it much easier to use for biologists.</h3>

 ThreeDRNAseq (3D RNA-seq) R package provides an interactive graphical user interface (GUI) for RNA-seq data differential expression (DE), differential alternative splicing (DAS) and differential transcript usage (DTU) (3D) analyses based on two popular pipelines: <a href="https://bioconductor.org/packages/release/bioc/html/limma.html" target="_blank">limma</a> (Smyth et al. 2013) and <a href="https://bioconductor.org/packages/release/bioc/html/edgeR.html" target="_blank">edgeR</a> (Robinson et al., 2010).
 The 3D RNA-seq GUI is based on R <a href="https://shiny.rstudio.com/" target="_blank">shiny</a> App and enables the RNA-seq analysis to be done only with in 3 Days (3D).
 To perform the 3D analysis,

 -   The first step is to generate transcript quantification from tools, such as <a href="https://combine-lab.github.io/salmon/" target="_blank">Salmon</a> (Patro et al., 2017) and <a href="https://pachterlab.github.io/kallisto/" target="_blank">Kallisto</a> (Bray et al., 2016).
 The transcript quantification procedure often takes **1-2 Days**.